-Welcome to Tanzania!
-Upon your arrival into Kilimanjaro International Airport (JRO), and after clearing customs and immigration, you will be met by your Tanzania Tribe Safari representative who will transfer you to your Hotel in Arusha.
-In the evening your guide who will brief you on your upcoming trek and do an equipment check to make sure you have all the necessary mountain gear.
-The missing gear can be rented on this day.
+Upon your arrival at Kilimanjaro International Airport (JRO), and after clearing customs and immigration, you will be met by your Tanzania Tribe Safari representative.
+He will transfer you to your Hotel in Arusha.
+In the evening, your guide will brief you on your upcoming trek and do an equipment check to ensure you have all the necessary mountain gear.
+Rent any specific mountain gear on this specific day if you want.

 Elevation (ft): 1950m to 2600m

 Hiking Time: 5 hours

 Habitat: Montane Forest

 Meals: Breakfast, Lunch & Dinner

 After an early breakfast at your hotel, you will be picked up from Arusha and driven to the Marangu Gate.
 At the gate, the porters will organize and pack the belongings for the hike while you and your guide register with the Tanzania National Park (TANAPA).
 You will then be transferred by vehicle to the Rongai trailhead, which is 2.5 hours away from the Managu Gate.
 The trail begins in the tall cornfields then leads into the pine forest.
 This trail has a gradual ascent and allows hikers to enjoy their surroundings.
 About halfway up the trail you will have a lunch break and you will reach the 1st Caves Camp (2600m) in the late afternoon or early evening.
 The porters and chef, who move very fast up the mountain, will reach camp before you and set up your tents, boil drinking water, and prepare snacks for your arrival.
 After washing up, a hot dinner will be served.
 For overnight, mountain temperatures may drop to freezing so be prepared!